ChiuYeeJay/QRShot/README.md

 ## Todo

+- [ ] Add 'no scroll hint' when selecting
 - [ ] Better selecting square and remove flash light
 - [ ] Resolve the CSS interfere problem
 - [ ] handle the situation that mouse go out of window